Kuasynei/PetersBand/README.md

            Troubleshooting
 ========================================
 ****************************************
 Q: When I open "projectnamehere.sln" (Microsoft Visual Studio Solution), the files/folders are weird, and I can't move to the next step.
 A: If you're not on school computers try this:

 ---
+1. While you are running the game through Visual Studio check the bottom left of the window, and make sure you are in the "Solution Explorer" tab.
+---
+2. Click on the "Solution Explorer" tab  if you haven't already.
+If your folder structure is stlll not fixed proceed onto the next set of steps.
+---
+===
+---
 1. Close any Visual Studio windows you have open.
 ---